- Graduate Handbook

 Fellowships and External Funding Opportunities:

-An alternative way for graduate students to receive financial assistance is through fellowships and scholarships.
 The MANE department offers information sessions, workshops, and individual assistance to help students apply to fellowships and create competitive applications to maximize the chances of success.
 External funding opportunities include fellowships, scholarships, international programs, and internships.
 Additional funding options are available for international, underrepresented minorities, and female applicants.

 Most fellowship deadlines fall between September and December of each year.
 Students receive an email every month announcing upcoming opportunities and submission deadlines.
+They may also search databases for nationally competitive fellowship opportunities.